anderson-aristotle/handlebars-training/README.md

 In your teams, work on the following:

-- Refactor the `book-listing.handlebars` template so that each book's information is displayed within its own `ul`.
-Each `ul` should have a `data-id` attribute with a value of the book's `id`.
+- Refactor the `book-listing.handlebars` template so that each book's information is displayed within its own `section`.
+Each `section` should have a `data-id` attribute with a value of the book's `id`.
-- Add a button called `Remove` as the last `li` for each book.
+- Add a button called `Remove` as the last element for each section.
 - When the `Remove` button is clicked, make a `Delete` request to the API.
 Upon success, the book should be removed from the page.
 (Don't delete too many books!)
 - Add a prompt that checks if the user is sure they want to remove the book.

 _Hint: Using the [jQuery .on() Documentation](http://api.jquery.com/on/), pay particular attention to the optional `selector` parameter and to the example near the bottom labelled "Display each paragraph's text in an alert box whenever it is clicked"._

 ## Demo: Cross-site scripting (XSS)